Accelerating nuclear-norm regularized low-rank matrix optimization through Burer-Monteiro decomposition: Analysis

-\begin{proof} The coerciveness of $F$ follows directly from the fact that the nuclear norm is coercive and that $f$ is lower-bounded.
+in \cref{alg:mfstride} with the condition \cref{eq:back} being enforced, then for any initialization $W_0, H_0$, we always have $\dist(X_t, \Omega^*) \rightarrow 0$, there is at least one limit point of $\{X_t\}$, any such limit point is a global solution to \cref{eq:matrixform}, and $F(X_t) \rightarrow F^*$.
+Moreover, the same results also apply to $\{\tilde X_t\}$. \end{theorem} \begin{proof} The coerciveness of $F$ follows directly from the fact that the nuclear norm is coercive and that $f$ is lower-bounded.
 This implies that the level sets of $F$ are bounded, and thus so is $\Omega^*$.
+Moreover, because $F$ is lower semicontinuous, it attains its minimum confined to any compact set, so we see that $\Omega^*$ is nonempty.